 SEPPIC, a specialty ingredients company for the health and beauty industry, has developed a cosmetic texture wheel with four concepts built around four different emotions.

 Texture: simplicity, frugality of ingredients, back to basics, chic and fresh

 Emotion: harmony of paradoxes

-Texture: transparent gel, rich emulsion, sparkling foam – textures that marry opposite effects to stimulate emotions.
+Texture: transparent gel, rich emulsion, sparkling foam – surfaces with opposite effects to stimulate emotions.

 Main image courtesy of www.freedomrc.org